The Best Places to Live in Your 20s, Based on Your Priorities

 Priority #4: Do You Want to Grow Your Career?

-Maybe you’re in your 20s and you’ve already started your career, but you’re looking to start a new job.
+Maybe you’re in your 20s, and you’ve already started your career, but you’re looking to start a new job.
 That’s when you’ll need a city with lots of job growth, which is why so many millennials are moving to more mid-sized cities with rapidly growing career opportunities.
-These places allow young professionals to plant their roots and grow in place, rather than chasing the highest salaries and even higher rents.
+These places allow young professionals to plant their roots and grow rather than chase the highest salaries and rents.

 Minneapolis, Minnesota